galaxyproject/galaxy-helm/README.md

 localhost, you can use `dnsmasq` or similar to handle wildcard DNS mappings for `*.localhost`.

+For linux:
+Follow the instructions here to configure dnsmasq on Linux: https://superuser.com/a/1718296

 For mac:
 ```bash
   $ brew install dnsmasq